 Action: Lift your foot up as far as you can towards your bottom, bending the knee.
 Hold for 3-5 secs

 Repetition: Repeat 5-25 times, 2x daily

-Progression: 1) Add a weight eg shoe or ankle weight
+Progression: Add a weight e.g. shoe or ankle weight

-Intro: Good strengthening exercise to start with, or one to do during flare ups as it doesn’t require much knee movement
+Intro: Good strengthening arthritis knee exercise to start with, or one to do during flare ups as it doesn’t require much movement

 Starting Position: Lying flat on your back or sitting up with your leg horizontal on a flat surface such as a bed.
 Place a rolled up towel (approx 10cm diameter) under the knee.

 Action: Pull your toes towards you and clench you thigh muscles.
-Slowly lift your foot up off the bed until your knee is straight (keep your knee resting on the towel).
+Slowly lift your foot up off the bed until your knee is straight, keeping your knee resting on the towel.
 Hold for 3-5 secs and slowly lower

 Repetition: repeat 10-30 times, 2-3x daily